-Well, there are theories about our overreaction to mice.
+There are theories about our overreaction to mice.
 One is that it’s just the element of surprise.
 Their appearance is usually sudden and followed by quick movements, which can be startling.
 Women tend to get more frightened than men, and there’s possibly a reason: Scientists have found that mice are less stressed by females and they tend to linger marginally longer around them.
-Male pheromones, on the other hand, are more frightening to mice.
-Or, so they say!
+Male pheromones, on the other hand, are apparently more frightening to mice.

 Aside from making us jump, the House Mouse and, indeed, all mice are just generally reviled if not feared.
 Their “beady” eyes, long, bald tail, and history of carrying diseases have ordained them as “vermin.”
 They’re also a great nuisance when they eat stored grains, damage root crops with their burrows, and invite themselves into houses.
 Except for, say, pet mice, you might wonder “What good are they?”

 What many people don’t realize is that mice are a keystone species in virtually every terrestrial ecosystem in the world.1 Take a look at this food-chain pyramid It illustrates from plants upward each animal group that’s prey for the levels above it.
 Plants, at the bottom, are food for herbivores and they, in turn, are food for omnivores, and so on.
 Experts say a world without herbivores and omnivores, which includes mice, would ultimately lose all its carnivores, which includes humans.
 Uh, oh!

 Mice are important for other reasons, too.
 They feed on pest insects, helping to keep those populations under control, and at a homestead level, they’re a help to gardeners because they eat weed seeds.